openstack/storlets/doc/source/deployer_installation.rst

   the checkout is done under /root

 --------------------------------
-Create the preperation host file
+Create the preparation host file
 --------------------------------
 Create the file '/install/storlets/deploy/prepare_host' and make sure that the address appearing there